eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 > :warning: This article is a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stub), help the wiki by [contributing](/contributing.md) and expanding it.

 ## Peer To Peer(P2P) Communication
-Peer-to-peer (P2P) communication is a decentralized networking model where participants, known as peers, communicate directly without relying on a central server.
-Unlike traditional client-server architectures, where a central authority controls data flow and coordination, P2P networks distribute tasks and responsibilities among all nodes.
+Peer-to-peer (P2P) communication is a networking model where participants, known as peers, communicate directly without relying on a central server.

 P2P networks offer several advantages over centralized systems: